Sustainable integrated transport - connecting communities locally, regionally and nationally

 Welcome

-The Peaks and Dales Line is the route name adopted for reopening the former Midland Mainline that would enable the return of a regular, direct Manchester to Derby service via Buxton, Bakewell, Chinley and Matlock for the first time since closure in 1968.
+The Peaks and Dales Line is the proposed route that would enable the return of a regular, direct Manchester to Derby service via Buxton, Bakewell, Chinley and Matlock for the first time since 1968.

-We are supported by a range of indivuiduals through the Manchester and East Midlands Rail Action Partnership (MEMRAP) as well as through your kind donations that have enabled us to grow support locally and regionally.
+We are also supported by the lead campaigner - Manchester and East Midlands Rail Action Partnership (MEMRAP) which was established in 2018 to secure additional support and funding.

 Please see the ‘Supporting Us’ page.

-Our Community Teams initiative across the communities the line will serve, and those communities that will benefit from the reopening continues to grow.
+Our Community Teams initiative is established and growing across the communities the line will serve and benefit from the reopening continues to grow.

 The community led initiative enables residents and local businesses to get on-board with supporting the proposals to reopen the line.